-CAMHS (Child & Adolescent Mental Health Service) Social Care Team Occupational Therapy School Nursing Team For further information, please refer to Wiltshire's Local Offer www.wiltshirelocaloffer.org.uk How are the school's resources allocated and matched to children's SEN?
+What specialist services are accessed by the school?
+Speech and Language Therapists Educational Psychologist SSENS (Specialist Special Educational Needs Service) Behaviour Support Team EMAS (Ethnic Minority Achievement Service) CAMHS (Child & Adolescent Mental Health Service) Social Care Team Occupational Therapy School Nursing Team For further information, please refer to Wiltshire's Local Offer www.wiltshirelocaloffer.org.uk How are the school's resources allocated and matched to children's SEN?
 We allocate resources and deploy members of staff according to the children's needs.
-Pupil Progress Meetings, held 3 times a year with senior staff, review the progress of all children.
+Pupil Progress Meetings, held 3 times a year with senior staff and the SENCo review the progress of all children.
 We review and evaluate our resources and provision to ensure effective support is maintained.
 Class teachers continually monitor children's progress and direct support from their teaching assistant accordingly.
 Afternoon pre and post learning sessions are held with a Teaching Assistant if the class teacher feels that a child requires additional input.
 Can my child's school dinner requirements be accommodated if they have a special diet?
 A hot dinner is available for all children in KS1 and for those in KS2 who wish to purchase one.
 Special diets can be accommodated for, as long as we have advance notice.
 What do I do if I have a concern about the provision for my child with SEN?
 In the first instance, contact your child's class teacher.
 Should you wish to discuss your concerns further, you should contact the SENCo.
 In the unlikely event that your concern is not resolved, then please follow the procedures as set out in our 'Complaints Policy'

-Updated: January 2018 by Mrs S Fulbrook, SENCo
+Updated: January 2020 by Maria O'Brien, SENCo